By: Alan Sackrin, Esq.

 As one of the top vacation destinations in the United States, South Florida has a lot of hotels.
 Orlando alone boasts the second-highest number of hotel rooms in the entire world, according to one report, ranking just below Las Vegas.

-With so many hotels, it’s easy to see why hotel slip and falls are among Florida’s top categories when it comes to personal injury cases.
+With so many hotels, it’s easy to see why hotel slip and falls are among Florida’s top categories when it comes to personal injury claims.

 Hotels aren’t like other public places, according to personal injury lawyer Alan Sackrin.

 “A lot of times, people walk around barefoot in the pool area, they wear sandals and flip-flops instead of shoes that cover the whole foot, or they may have had some alcohol at a pool bar,” he says.
 “Unlike most other public places that people visit regularly, hotels are also typically unfamiliar territory for the guests who stay there.”

 Get An Edge By Knowing The Law: Hotel Accident Claims

 Hotel slip and fall accidents can occur just about anywhere on a hotel property, Alan says, but the most common ones he has encountered over the years are those that occur in hotel bathrooms.

 “There are quite a few hotel slip and fall cases that occur in the bathtub or shower,” he says.
 “Whenever you have water, bare feet, and a smooth, slippery surface like porcelain or tile, there is a risk for injury due to a slip and fall.”

 Hotels have a responsibility to make sure some sort of non-skid surface is applied to the shower or tub to reduce this risk, Alan says.